vladigleba/vladigleba.github.io/posts/gospel/sanctuary.md

 > For there is one God, and *one mediator between God and men, the man Christ Jesus*.
 {% ct '1 Timothy 2:15' %}

+> Having therefore, brethren, *boldness to enter into the holiest by the blood of Jesus*, by a new and living way, which he hath consecrated for us, through the veil, that is to say, his flesh; and *having a high priest over the house of God; let us draw near with a true heart in full assurance of faith*, having our hearts sprinkled from an evil conscience, and our bodies washed with pure water.
+{% ct 'Hebrews 10:19-22' %}

 The sprinkling of blood by the priest foreshadowed Jesus’ current ministry in the heavenly sanctuary that He started after rising from the dead and returning to heaven.
 He is now my High Priest, presenting His own blood for my sins so they can be forgiven when I confess them in His name {% rf '1 John 1:9' %}.
 In other words, the salvation process did not end at the cross but continues to this day in the heavenly sanctuary.
 Just like the priest was the mediator between God and sinners in the earthly sanctuary, Jesus is now our Mediator, the link between our human weakness and God’s divine power, reconciling us to God.

 ## What does this reconciliation entail?